Skip to content

 License and changelog

-It's distributed under non-commercial license, see LICENSE.md and whatsnew.html.
+It's distributed under a non-commercial license, see LICENSE.md and whatsnew.html.

 Extensions